GCuser99/tbFileSysTools/README.md

 ## Long paths

-Windows' legacy `MAX_PATH` limit is 260 characters. `Scripting.FileSystemObject` is bound by it - on a path longer than 260 characters, FSO's `FileExists` returns False for a file that exists, `GetFile` and `OpenTextFile` raise "path not found".

-This library supports long paths transparently.
-Reading, writing, creating, copying, moving, deleting, enumerating, normalizing and merging all work well past 260 characters — no prefix, no flag, no special call.
+Windows' legacy `MAX_PATH` limit is 260 characters. `Scripting.FileSystemObject` is bound by it — on a longer path, `FileExists` returns False for a file that exists, and `GetFile` and `OpenTextFile` raise "path not found".
+This library supports long paths transparently: reading, writing, creating, copying, moving, deleting, enumerating, normalizing and merging all work well past 260 characters.
 You pass a normal path; the library canonicalizes it and applies the `\\?\` prefix to the underlying Win32 calls when needed.
+No prefix, no flag, no manifest — it works regardless of the `LongPathsEnabled` registry setting, and identically with it enabled.

+A few members remain 260-bound because the specific Win32 APIs behind them don't accept the prefix: `GetFileType`, `GetFileVersion`, `GetRelativePath`, `File.ShortPath`, `SetCurrentDir`, and wildcard *patterns* (matched items are unaffected).
+Each degrades or raises clearly rather than returning a wrong answer — see each member's description for its exact behavior.

 ```vba
 ' A 400-plus-character path is just a path.